Maker's Mark: History

 On February 17, the company said that it had reconsidered its decision after receiving a strong negative reaction from customers, and that it would continue to bottle at the original strength.
 Some overseas markets like Australia will continue to sell the whiskey at 40%.

 In January 2014, Beam Inc. announced its sale to Suntory, creating Beam Suntory, the third largest distilled spirits maker in the world.
 News of the proposed sale included bourbon executives vowing "the product taste won't change – and neither will the company's historic purity standards."

-In 2014, Maker's Mark released a Maker's Mark Cask Strength Bourbon in limited quantities initially available to consumers only at their distillery gift shop.
+In 2014, Maker's Mark released a Cask Strength Bourbon in limited quantities initially available to consumers only at their distillery gift shop.
 Proof fluctuates each batch between 53% and 58% abv.
 The product was released on the global market in July 2016.

 In November 2015 Beam Suntory announced a major expansion of the distillery.

 In November 2018, Dave Pickerell, who served as master distiller, died at 62 years old.
 Pickerell was called the "Johnny Appleseed of American Whiskey".

-In June 2019, the company announced it would begin selling Maker’s Mark 101, bottled at 101 U.S. proof, at their distillery.
+In June 2019, the company announced it would begin selling Maker's Mark 101, bottled at 101 U.S. proof, at their distillery.
 The higher proof bourbon was first introduced at duty-free airport shops in 2018.

+In May 2024, Maker's Mark owner, Beam Suntory, was re-branded as Suntory Global Spirits including the launch of a new website and visual identity.